 Support documents need to be centralized and accessible, and companies want a centralized drive that meets their storage needs.
 RFP software integrating with cloud storage solutions kills two birds with one stone, allowing teams to manage all responses in the cloud with quick access to the latest and greatest content.

-A strong answer library helps speed up the RFP process tenfold, but the majority of companies are still storing their responses in a disorganized fashion: some are in emails, others are in spreadsheets, the rest are in forgotten folders.
+A strong Content Library helps speed up the RFP process tenfold, but the majority of companies are still storing their responses in a disorganized fashion: some are in emails, others are in spreadsheets, the rest are in forgotten folders.
 This is where RFP software truly helps organize existing content—and even autosuggest answers—to save teams time.

 - Be able to assign owners periodically and have an established review workflow, so your content never goes stale.